 Atmosphere is everything at The Martin, and many people visit just for the view alone.
 Its urban vibe perfectly matches the location in the heart of downtown, and the front walls are actually large garage doors that remain open when weather permits.
 Grab an artisan cocktail and some classic American food.

 BarVista the newest place to open in downtown Huntsville and the view is… WOW.
 It's located on the second floor of the AC Hotel.
 You can access it by an elevator on the outside of the building.
 It's a perfect place to grab a drink and overlook Big Spring Park and downtown Huntsville.
 You can even spy the Huntsville Museum of Art.
-They currently don't offer food, but there are plenty of places nearby to grab a meal!
+They now offer food, but don't forget there are plenty of places nearby to grab a meal!

 These patios are the perfect setting for summer date night out on the town.
 Plan to make a reservation around 6pm so you can enjoy every second of the sunset — and a full-course meal.